CharLamp10/MSwD-PS_Toolbox/README.md

 - Specify the number of states (for K-means) or use the silhouette score for automatic estimation: Specify
 - Enter number of states: `2`
 - Enter a value for the reconstruction parameter lambda: `0.5`

+The same arguments can be used for the SPM-Compatible version.
+However, for the parcellation module, which is not included in the standalone version, use the following arguments:
+- Input .nii atlas: The atlas from https://doi.org/10.6084/m9.figshare.29487764
+- Filename prefix: `ex2`
+- Band-pass filtering: Yes
+- Frequency band for band-pass filtering: [0.01 0.1]